Ph.D. in Clinical Psychology

 While a recent addition to our program (first offered in 2015), this program has produced successful first-year projects as well as presentation submissions and presentations at national conferences.
 We look forward to congratulating students as they move toward publication of their findings.

 The Doctoral Program in Clinical Psychology is based on the scientist-practitioner model.
 Consistent with this model, our overarching goal is to foster the development of students as psychologists first, and secondarily as clinical psychologists.
 Two broad goals guide our training: 1) To produce psychologists with demonstrated knowledge and competence in the science of psychology and the practice of clinical psychology and 2) To prepare socially responsible clinical psychologists who will contribute to the field and demonstrate ethical behavior and respect for individual and cultural differences in all aspects of their professional behavior.
-To reach these goals, we focus on a student’s competence in several domains: broad and general knowledge in psychology, designing and conducting research, providing evidence-based practice, engaging in responsible and ethical behavior, and knowledge of how culture impacts research questions, findings, and clinical practice.
-Also emphasized in our training model is the idea that a complete and thorough understanding of abnormality and psychopathology cannot be achieved in the absence of understanding the normal variations in human behavior that occur across development and in different social contexts.
-Thus, students in our program receive broad training in other domains of psychology, including cognitive, developmental, social, and biological areas, to familiarize themselves with normal processes.
+To reach these goals, we focus on a student’s competence in several domains: broad and general foundational knowledge in psychology and advanced integrative training across multiple areas within Psychology, design and conduct of research, provision of evidence-based practice, engagement in responsible and ethical behavior, and knowledge of how culture impacts research questions, findings, and clinical practice.
+Also emphasized in our training model is the idea that a complete and thorough understanding of abnormality and psychopathology cannot be achieved in the absence of understanding the normal variations in human behavior that occur across development both within the individual and across different social contexts.
+Thus, students in our program receive integrative training in other domains of psychology, including cognitive, developmental, social, and biological areas.
 Students in our program also learn about individual and cultural diversity through their courses, their practicum training, and their interactions with students and faculty from diverse backgrounds.

 The clinical program is accredited by the American Psychological Association.
 APA accreditation reflects: (a) that training in clinical psychology received at UNCG is compatible with other APA approved programs both in terms of training models and curriculum; and (b) that the institutional setting, faculty (both clinical and non-clinical), and facilities are adequate to meet and support the student’s academic needs.
 In terms of a student’s career development, graduation from an APA approved clinical program is often a prerequisite for certain block-time internship placements and/or job opportunities.
 This credential also eases the licensure process and entry into some professional organizations.
 This next site visit is scheduled for 2021.
 Questions related to the program’s accredited status should be directed to the Commission on Accreditation: